syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timepicker/time-range.md

 # Time Range

-TimePicker provides an option to select a time value within a specified range by using the [min](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Min) and [max](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Max) properties.
+[ASP.NET Core TimePicker](https://www.syncfusion.com/aspnet-core-ui-controls/timepicker) provides an option to select a time value within a specified range by using the [min](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Min) and [max](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_Max) properties.
 The min value should always be lesser than the max value.

 When the min and max properties are configured and the selected time value is out-of-range or invalid, then the model value will be set to `out of range` time value or `null` respectively with highlighted `error` class to indicates the time is out of range or invalid.